Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 # Design Process:
  I began the design process by outlining the key features that I wanted in my website.
 I decided of the four pages I would have on my website: 'Home', 'Resume' 'Website'and 'Contact'.
  I have given the navigation bar in the bottom of the header section.
+ The 'Home' page describes me and in details and has my address and contacts.
+ The 'Resume' page includes my skills and the description of my previous work done.
+ The 'Website' page shows the links of my projects completed, which will help the recruiter to understand my level of understanding by seeing the quality of work done.
+ The 'Contact' page is a form where anyone can contact me in order to work with me or incase they want any projects to be completed.
+ The footer has the social media links that is also a way where recruiter and other professionals can be in my contact and get to see my certifications and experiences.